flitto/express-param/README.md

 ## About

-You can reduce amount of code.
-It can remove redundant code and generate high readability.
+You can use this library to remove redundancies in your code and to improve readability.

-See below.

-- may be existing
+For example, you may have something like
 ```js
 function route(req, res, next) {
   var id = req.params.id